ShrixJs/toc-website/README.md

 # toc-website
 A basic business website
+- If you have node installed:
   - You can run the file locally with `npm i && npm start`
-- To build for production use `npm run build-dev`
+  - To build for production `npm run build-dev`
-- To build for dev use `npm run build-prod`
+  - To build for dev `npm run build-prod`

+- You can also use docker by following these steps:
+  - You can also build a docker container with `docker build -t container-name .`
+  - To run your built container use `docker run -p 8080:3000 container-name`